Huskyeder/stackato-doc/admin/server/configuration.rst

 * network gateway (e.g. 10.0.0.254)

-* (optional) comma-separated list of DNS names servers (e.g. 10.0.0.252, 10.0.0.253)
+* (optional) space-separated list of DNS names servers (e.g. 10.0.0.252 10.0.0.253)

-* (optional) comma-separated list of DNS search domains (e.g. example.com, example.org)
+* (optional) space-separated list of DNS search domains (e.g. example.com example.org)

-kato will verify the IP addresses given are within legal ranges, automatically calculate the network / broadcast addresses for you, and prompt for the 'sudo' password to write the changes.
+``kato`` will verify the IP addresses given are within legal ranges, automatically calculate the network / broadcast addresses for you, and prompt for the 'sudo' password to write the changes.